-There are some thoughts that say a farm area should be no more that 200 houses but I prefer to say that you should know the numbers in your area before you decide on how many properties should be in your patch.
+There are some thoughts that say a farm area should be no more than 200 houses but I prefer to say that you should know the numbers in your area before you decide on how many properties should be in your patch.
 If people in your area sell every 10 years then, in a patch of 200, there should be a total of 20 sales every year.
 If they turn over say every 5 years, then it will mean an average of 40 sales a year.
 Unless you can achieve a very high market share, you will not be able to make a living at that level.
 You do the sums and decide.
 Then focus on that area.
 They need to know you so well that you will ALWAYS be called in.

 Get the pipeline going.
 Leverage off every listing so that you get 2, 3, 4 or more extra listings off the back of your existing listings.
 Success breeds success.
-We have covered this Mark Frater in Real Estate UNCUT and he has some great tips.
+We have covered Mark Frater in Real Estate UNCUT and he has some great tips.

 Listings that sell

 Not every listing is a good listing.
-When you list a property, you should be grading it as A, B or C.
+When you list a property, you should be grading it as A, B, or C.

 - Large signboard